-Procurement Info Needed Up Front: Why It's Important for Contracts: Service/Program category Determines which Commission Annual Estimated Amount If over \$10 million, could trigger BOS which is a lengthy, separate process Estimated Term (start date/length in years) Determines which Commission month Funding Source If Local/GF only, could trigger local requirements For-Profit vendor likely?
+Procurement Info Needed Up Front: Why It's Important for Contracts: Service/Program category Determines which Commission Annual Estimated Amount If over \$10 million, could trigger BOS which is a lengthy, separate process Estimated Term (start date/length in years) Determines which Commission month Funding Source If Local/GF only, could trigger local requirements Restrict to Non Profits?
 For-profits trigger OCA & PSC approvals (both lengthier, time-consuming processes) Multiple awards?
 More certifications = more work for Contracts!